Capturing vertical information in radially symmetric flow using hyperbolic shallow water moment equations: Axisymmetric Shallow Water Moment Equations

 \section{Axisymmetric Shallow Water Moment Equations}

-This section gives a description of the derivation of axisymmetric shallow water moment equations, as a consistent extension of the Cartesian moment models, derived in \cite{SWME}.
+This section describes the formulation of axisymmetric shallow water moment equations, as a consistent extension of the Cartesian moment models, derived in \cite{SWME}.
 Next, we show that the axisymmetric systems lack global hyperbolicity by analysing the eigenvalues of the system matrix.